chisumo2016/renting-office-app/reservation.md

 [x ] Allow filtering by office_id  only for authenticated host

-[ ] Allow filtering by user_id  nly for authenticated user
+[ ] Allow filtering by user_id  only for authenticated user

 [x] Allow filtering by date range